hyosung11/Launch-School/Courses/journal.md

 11:20 I finished off one problem, but I am tired and want to rest for a bit or something.

 16:09 I attended the Coding Career meeting and I'm glad I did because I learned a bunch of stuff that will help me in the future.

+## 20220320 일요일

+10:01 Going to my first practice with Ridgewood KGV.
+It's exciting to join the town team and play locally with age peers.
+When I get back I want to work on Easy exercises.
+All is well.

+10:06 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS120 - Object Oriented JavaScript > Easy > 7.
+What Will This Do?
+   * [x] 2.
+JS120 - Object Oriented JavaScript > Easy > 8.
+Shouter
+   * [x] 3.
+Anki Cards Review
+~~   * [ ] 4.
+Read *The Coding Career Handbook*, Chapter 28: The Business of Software~~
+   * [x] 5.
+Coding Career Handbook Meetup
+~~   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~

+2. What will you do today?
+   * [ ] 1.
+JS120 - Object Oriented JavaScript > Easy > 9.
+Moving
+   * [ ] 2.
+JS120 - Object Oriented JavaScript > Easy > 10.
+Pet Shelter
+   * [ ] 3.
+Anki Cards Review
+   * [ ] 4.
+Read *The Coding Career Handbook*, Chapter 28: The Business of Software
+   * [ ] 5.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I have soccer practice this morning, but I can study this afternoon.
+I need to review taxes again and figure out why we owe so much money now.
+It's just about time to go to practice.

+10:10 Time to get ready and go to RHS for soccer practice.